-Since long before the COVID-19 pandemic, these chronic food crises have been driven by various factors, including economic shocks, climate, and conflict.
-A regional slump in food production and a fall in global demand may prolong the negative effects of COVID-19, with poverty and food insecurity expected to continue to rise in 2021.
+Since long before the COVID-19 pandemic, these chronic food crises have been driven by a variety of factors, including economic shocks, climate, and conflict.
+A regional slump in food production and a fall in global demand may prolong the negative effects of COVID-19, with poverty and food insecurity expected to continue to rise in 2022.

-Countries must take steps to build resilient, climate-smart, and competitive food systems in the long term.
+In the long term, it’s critical that countries take the steps to build resilient, climate-smart, and competitive food systems.
 Increasing the productivity of agricultural systems; it also aims to diversify agriculture by supporting the development of other value chains.

 Ideas we are looking for:

 - Pre-organized food distribution systems for a door-to-door distribution to avoid public gatherings.